A counter-example to the probabilistic universal graph conjecture via randomized communication complexity: Introduction

 The second necessary condition for $\RR(\cM)=O(1)$ follows from a bound on the number of matrices with $O(1)$ randomized communication complexity.
 A standard derandomization argument, \cref{prop:CountR}, shows that the number of such $n\times n$ matrices is bounded by $2^{O(n \log n)}$.
 Consequently, if $\RR(\cM)=O(1)$, then $|\cl(\cM)_n|\leq 2^{O(n \log n)}$, where $\cl(\cM)_n$ denotes the set of $n \times n$ matrices in $\cl(\cM)$.
 Thus, in the terminology of graph theory~\cite{MR1490438,MR1769217}, the speed of growth of $|\cl(\cM)_n|$ is at most \emph{factorial}.

-Inspired by the \emph{Implicit Graph Conjecture}~\cite{MR1186827} and its connection to the growth rate of hereditary graph properties, Harms, Wild and Zamaraev~\cite{harms2021randomized} formulated a probabilistic version of the Implicit Graph Conjecture, which translates to the following statement in communication complexity (See \cite[Conjecture 1.2 and Proposition 1.6]{harms2021randomized}).
+Connections between randomized communication complexity and implicit graph representations were discovered in \cite{harms2020universal, harms2021randomized}.
+Inspired by the \emph{Implicit Graph Conjecture}~\cite{MR1186827, MR1971502} and its connection to the growth rate of hereditary graph properties, Harms, Wild and Zamaraev~\cite{harms2021randomized} formulated a probabilistic version of the Implicit Graph Conjecture, which translates to the following statement in communication complexity (See \cite[Conjecture 1.2 and Proposition 1.6]{harms2021randomized}).
+We refer the readers to \cite{harms2021randomized} for an in-depth discussion of connections between communication complexity and implicit representations of graphs.

 \begin{conjecture}[Probabilistic Universal Graph Conjecture~\cite{harms2021randomized}] Let $\cM$ be a sequence of $n \times n$ Boolean matrices.
 Then $\RR(\cM)=O(1)$ if and only if $\cM$ is stable and $|\cl(\cM)_n|\leq 2^{O(n \log n)}$. \end{conjecture}